coaching, Problem-solving

 We create our own consequences in our lives.
 An excellent example of this for yourself as a parent is the positive changes you can create in your life when you focus on what you can change rather than what is beyond your control.

-A fair and consistent coaching agreement is within your control and is the foundation of a successful and respectful positive discipline approach.
+A fair and consistent coaching agreement is within your control and it is the foundation of a successful and respectful positive discipline approach.
 A fair coaching agreement describes exactly what behaviours you expect from your child, what support they can expect from you, and all the related consequences.

 I’m working in partnership with you the reader and I like to know what you are thinking!
 Please feel free to write your thoughts, questions, and comments at the bottom of this page.